 Manual configuration

-If you prefer to manually configure your shell, the following commands will add the Terminalwire binary directory to your $PATH
+The installer edits your shell rc file for you.
+If you prefer to configure your shell manually, add the Terminalwire binary directory to your $PATH.

 Linux or Bash